MateSulyokEiler/ACWF/README.md

-# ACWF – Amyloid coordinate wizard fibril
+# ACWF – Amyloid Coordinate Wizard for Fibril

 ACWF is a Pymol plugin for finding local interfaces in amyloid fibrils, and calculating their descriptors: shape complementarity, buried surface area and surface detail index.
 It can be used on fibril structurres measured by cryo-EM.
 The plugin also serves as a database and a viewer for the amyloid fibril structures downloaded from the [PDB](https://www.rcsb.org/).